 The Self

 In reflecting upon the ‘Self’ (capitalized) I wish to consider how it differs from the ‘self’ (lower case) and from the ‘I’.
 The first suggests a substratum and requires conscious reflection and affirmation, whereas the lower case ‘self’ is more generally a matter of identity, subject to interactions with the world and others, and is malleable.
 The ‘I’ is the psychological variant of the Self that includes corporal and mental self-awareness with the ability to be self-determining.
 A recent, fruitful contribution to the much-discussed poetics of Self/self/’I’ in narrative writing is Horst S. Daemmrich’s Self-Realization (2021).
-It is a thematic study of a broad range of literary works from Antiquity to the present central to my undertaking.
+It is a thematic study of a broad range of literary works from antiquity to the present central to my undertaking.
 But it goes far beyond what I have in mind here with my preference for a philosophical approach and a delimited number of works subject to a close reading.

 A key concept for Daemmrich’s discussion of self-realizations is that of the spiral that circles inward around a core while simultaneously spiraling outward to include ever more layers of personal, socio-economic, cultural, political, physical, historical, and intellectual encounters.
 He aptly asserts that the ‘theme of self-realization encompasses all distinct behavioral patterns that preserve the integrity of the individual personality in social interrelations’.
 He suggests imagining the Self as the axis of a wheel with spokes jutting out in all directions.
 An alternation between the body’s interaction with the physical world (a variation of vita activa) and the realms of thought and reflection (vita contemplative) is an absolute necessity in realizing the Self.
 The latter opens the way for intellectual and spiritual growth that also conveys to readers ‘a vision of human potential’ beyond the lived experience and can ‘raise serious questions about the apparent predetermination of existence’.
 My focus is on how the ‘I’—what Daemmrich calls individual personality—is rooted in a concept of Self as seen within an ontological context.
 To this end, I distinguish more clearly between Self and self/selves, taking my cue from Johann Gottlieb Fichte.
 The ‘self’ can essentially be a matter of social, religious, or political identity rather than of genuine Self-expression.
 To be sure, the act of I-You-Self transformation is a mark of many protagonists.
 For me, nonetheless, is the belief that the Self is foundational to both the ‘I’ and the ‘You’.
 Moreover, I am interested in how the reading act, properly executed, animates, and actualizes the textual message.
 I also wish to shed light on how intimate reading contributes to the making of a literary canon.
 Daemmrich does not address these issues.